magicdrums/nagios-notifications/notifications/README.md

 nagios-extensions/notifications
 =================

+These are some helpful scripts I have updated to strip out unnecessary stuff and add more functionality.

 ## Setup

 1. Download the scripts and modify the $url and $from variables as appropriate for your nagios URL and the from email address desired.